stefanschonauer/Udacity_DSND_Project_01/README.md

 ### Licensing, Authors, Acknowledgements

 The data is offered by the Worldbank.
 You can find the Licensing for the data and other descriptive information <a href="https://databank.worldbank.org/">here</a>.

+The image in the blog post is taken by J. KAUR and published on pexels.com.
+You can find the original file <a href="https://www.pexels.com/de-de/foto/zartlicher-moment-zwischen-kinder-und-altenhanden-28316047/">here</a>.

+Many thanks to both!